Retirement Income Planning: Developing Your Distribution Strategy

 Key Retirement Income Strategies

-There are several proven strategies that can help you create reliable retirement income.
-The best approach for you depends on your specific situation, including how much you’ve saved, when you want to retire, and what kind of lifestyle you want in retirement.
+There are several proven strategies that can help you create retirement income.
+The appropriate approach for you depends on your specific situation, including how much you’ve saved, when you want to retire, and what kind of lifestyle you want in retirement.

 Social Security Optimization

-Social Security benefits can provide a foundation for your retirement income, but when and how you claim benefits can significantly impact how much money you receive over your lifetime.
+Social Security benefits can provide a foundation for your retirement income, but when and how you claim benefits may impact the total benefits you receive over your lifetime.

 When to Start Taking Benefits